 Our principal sources of liquidity are cash flows from operations (revenue from services and product sales) and our existing debt facility.
 We have also financed our business operations through government grants and rebates, including the tax incentive income.
 The research and development tax incentive is one of the key elements of the Australian Government's support for Australia's innovation system and if eligible, provides the recipient with a tax offset for research and development activities.
-For the year ended December 31, 2015 we recorded research and development tax incentive income of \$9,224,349.
-There have been recent proposals to change the structure of the innovation and research and development funding landscape in Australia which may or may not impact the research and development tax incentive income receivable for the 2015 financial year.
-There can be no assurance that Universal Biosensors will continue to qualify and be eligible for such incentives or that the Australian Government will continue to provide incentives, offsets, grants and rebates on similar terms or at all.
+For the year ended December 31, 2016 we recorded research and development tax incentive income receivable of \$7.4 million.
+There have been recent proposals to change the structure of the innovation and research and development funding landscape in Australia which may or may not impact the research and development tax incentive income receivable for the 2016 financial year.
+For the 2017 financial year we are unlikely to qualify for the 45% refundable research and development tax offset.
+Under existing legislation, we will however qualify for the 40% non-refundable research and development tax offset.
+There can be no assurance that we will continue to qualify and be eligible for such incentives or that the Australian Government will continue to provide incentives, offsets, grants and rebates on similar terms or at all.